-Hong Kong protester shot by police as chaos erupts across city: media
+Hong Kong police open fire, wounding protester, as chaos erupts

 Police fired live rounds at protesters on the eastern side of Hong Kong island, Cable TV and other Hong Kong media reported.
-Cable TV said one protester was wounded after police opened fire.
+Cable TV said one protester was wounded when police opened fire.

 Video footage showed a protester lying in a pool of blood with his eyes wide open.
+Police also pepper-sprayed and subdued a woman nearby as plastic crates were thrown at officers, the video shared on social media showed.

 Services on some train and subway lines were disrupted early on Monday, with riot police deployed near stations and shopping malls.
-Protesters used barricades to block roads across the Chinese-ruled financial hub, with long traffic jams in some areas.
+Many universities cancelled classes on Monday and there were long traffic jams in some areas.

 Activists blocked roads and trashed shopping malls across Hong Kong’s New Territories and Kowloon peninsula on Sunday during a 24th straight weekend of anti-government unrest.